Skip to content

 About the Conference

 Traditional conferences and workshops are invaluable venues for sharing research, networking, and accomplishing related goals, but they often lack the unstructured time and space needed to address pressing research challenges.
-In recent years, progress in a number of fields has benefited from the creation of non-traditional conferences such as “un”-conferences, hackathons, and summer schools.
-These conferences, rather than emphasizing one-way transfer of information from presenters to participants, center interactive collaboration, conversation, and problem-solving efforts.
+In recent years, progress in a number of fields has benefited from the creation of non-traditional conferences such as "un"-conferences, hackathons, and summer schools.
+These formats, rather than emphasizing one-way transfer of information from presenters to participants, center interactive collaboration, conversation, and problem-solving.

 The primary objectives of Communication Science Futures are: (a) to provide a venue for conversation concerning pressing challenges and opportunities facing the field of communication; (b) to create opportunities for communication scholars to share knowledge regarding skills, best-practices, and resources for conducting rigorous social scientific research into human communication processes and effects; and (c) to facilitate the development of collaborative relationships among researchers whose work examines similar topics but who may be located in different academic fields (or sub-fields).